Here at The Draw Shop, we’ve always said that going viral is overrated.

 Do the basics of video SEO

 Right now, Google owns two of the world’s biggest search engines – Google and YouTube.
 That means, if you used to ignore video SEO, you can’t afford to anymore.
-Whether you need to make a YouTube video viral, or to do the same for your self-hosted video, you want to follow these guidelines:
+Whether you need to make your video go viral on YouTube, or to do the same for your self-hosted video, you want to follow these guidelines:

 - For starters, always do topic research and keyword research before you create new videos.
 Making these practices an integral part of your video marketing strategy is always a good idea.